National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/publishing.md

 ### Pinning to a Release

 All datasets in the Enclave are capable of being versioned with branches, meaning that previous versions of a dataset remain available under a different branch name.
-N3C uses this mechanism to provide researchers access to the most recent version of the data via the ‘master’ branch, which is selected by default when importing datasets to [Code Workbooks](tools.md#sec-tools-apps-workbook) or [Code Repositories](tools.md#code-repositories-sec-tools-apps-repo).
+N3C uses this mechanism to provide researchers access to the most recent version of the data via the 'master' branch, which is selected by default when importing datasets to [Code Workbooks](tools.md#sec-tools-apps-workbook) or [Code Repositories](tools.md#code-repositories-sec-tools-apps-repo).
-For example, consider the following Code Workbook, into which we’ve imported the [Synthea notional `condition_era` table](support.html#sec-support-notional-synthea).
+For example, consider the following Code Workbook, into which we've imported the [Synthea notional `condition_era` table](support.html#sec-support-notional-synthea).

 ![Selecting the branch for a dataset imported into a code workbook.
 Branches allow researchers to ensure that the same data is used for further analysis.](images/publishing/fig-publishing-020-dataset-branch.png){#fig-publishing-020-dataset-branch fig-alt="dataset-branch"}

-Clicking on the “Branch” tab of the dataset node shows that the master branch is currently being used in this workbook.
+Clicking on the "Branch" tab of the dataset node shows that the master branch is currently being used in this workbook.
 Instead of master, we could use the dropdown to select another branch–on real N3C data, these branches will be named like `Release-v98-2022-10-27`.
-(We call them releases because new versions are ‘released’ periodically after [quality checks and harmonization](lifecycle.md).)
-Selecting such a branch will import the release of that table as of the date selected, effectively ‘pinning’ the dataset to a point in time.
+(We call them releases because new versions are 'released' periodically after [quality checks and harmonization](lifecycle.md).)
+Selecting such a branch will import the release of that table as of the date selected, effectively 'pinning' the dataset to a point in time.
 The `master` branch is configured to always match the latest release, and thus changes over time.

 When working with a Code Repository, the branch can be selected as a parameter to the `Input` entry in the `@transform` decorator, for example: